Magic Numbers vol. 2

 “Ambrosia” is a polychord waltz, the kind that Wayne Shorter popularized in the 1960s.
 These cats do this style as well as it can be done.

 That's all for Ron and Tony in trio with piano, except for a 1977 session with Takehiro Honda that I haven't heard.
 There's also a Live in the Sky "Ron Carter night" with both Hank Jones and Herbie Hancock that might have come out as 1 + 3 on JVC.
-I will update these posts if I can ever find it or it is reissued.
+I will update these posts if I can ever find it.

 Of course, Ron and Tony recorded with horns with all sorts of people.
-In addition to aforementioned albums with Miles Davis, V.S.O.P. and Herbie’s Blue Notes, there are dates led by Chet Baker, Charles Lloyd, Sam Rivers, Terumasa Hino, and each other.
+In addition to aforementioned albums with Miles Davis, V.S.O.P., and Herbie’s Blue Notes, there are dates led by Chet Baker, Charles Lloyd, Sam Rivers, Terumasa Hino, and each other.
 The results are always at least interesting.
-I wish there were more, actually.

 After listing all these discs with pianists, I’ll conclude with one of the Rolls-Royce’s few albums with no piano at all, Etudes.
 Ron’s 1982 album was self-produced (still a rare event at that time), and was planned to combine his first leader, Art Farmer, with Wayne Shorter and Tony Williams.
 However, Wayne sent in Bill Evans as his replacement.
 Evans told me it was done in all first takes, from 11 to 1:30 at Rudy Van Gelder’s, and then they had lunch.